kinjmshah/kinjmshah.github.io/_portfolio/HCI_Project1.md

 To begin our project we first decided to use some methods practiced in class to develop possible topics for the project.
 Our group used affinity diagramming to help think of different services to develop or areas to address in our project.
 The results of our session of speed iteration and brain dumping is seen below:

+### Affinity Mapping
 <div align="center">
   <img src='/images/hci/brainstorm_group.png'>
 </div>

+### Very Low-Fidelity Prototypes

 After generating a wide variety of ideas to potentially address in our project, each team member selected one service that they wanted to develop further to get an initial understanding of what a potential interface for that service may look like and what kinds of problems we would be addressing if we undertook that service.
 As a team, we decided that services that addressed online office hours, online networking at conferences and other large events, and content viewing as a group would provide most added value to a potential user as these realms of remote interactions are currently lacking in-terms of a full functionality platform.
 Each member performed a very low-fidelity sketch of one of the ideas.

 <div align="center">
   <img src='/images/hci/brainstorm_officeHours.png'>